 Enhanced Support for Diversity in the Classroom

 Beginning Fall 2018, all General Education Diversity courses have been revised to incorporate enhanced diversity learning outcomes.
-Incoming students are now required to complete a course in either United States or Global diversity within their first year on campus.
+Incoming students are now required to complete a course in either United States or Global diversity within their first year on campus and an additional diversity general education course before graduating.
 The updated learning outcomes and goals, approved by the Faculty Senate in Spring 2017, are intended to broaden students’ understanding of diverse perspectives and to help them more effectively interact with people from different cultures and backgrounds.

 Support for Graduate Student Diversity and Climate Improvements